Nash equilibrium computation: Computational hardness

 Daskalakis, Goldberg and Papadimitriou proved that finding a NE is PPAD-complete in games with four or more players; later, Chen and Deng extended the result even for two-player games (bimatrix games).
 Under standard complexity assumptions, these hardness results imply that no polynomial-time algorithm is expected for general equilibrium computation.

-Computing a Nash equilibrium is PPAD-complete even for win-lose bimartix games, that is, two-player games in which the payoff of each player is either 0 or 1.
+Computing a Nash equilibrium is PPAD-complete even for win-lose bimatrix games, that is, two-player games in which the payoff of each player is either 0 or 1.

 Etessami and Yannakkis (who defined the complexity class FIXP) proved that computing an exact or approximate NE for 3 or more players is FIXP-complete.
 They also show that computing an approximate NE with any approximation factor smaller than 1/2 is at least as hard as the square-root sum problem, as well as a more general arithmetic circuit decision problem.

 Approximation algorithms

-Tsaknakis and Spirakis presented a polytime algorithm that finds an 0.3393-approximate NE for a bimatrix game.
+Tsaknakis and Spirakis presented a polytime algorithm that finds an 0.3393-approximate NE for a bimatrix game (that is, the gain from deviation cannot be more than 0.3393 times the maximum utility).
 Their algorithm minimizes a certain function, representing the distance from NE, using gradient descent.
 The procedure converges in polynomial time to local optima which are 0.3393-approximate NE.

 Deligkas, Fearnley, Savani and Spirakis extend the descent techniques to polymatrix games, attaining an (0.5+δ)-approximate NE in time polynomial in the input size and 1/δ.
 For general n-player games, the approximation ratio increases with n (e.g. it is 0.6022 for n=3 and 0.7153 for n=4).